 It is an expectation that component suppliers conduct product containment (100% inspection) for a minimum of 2000 pcs or 30 production days of defect free product, whichever comes first.
-This is to validate production processes for stability and capability during the start of production and prevent flow out of issues.
+Any deviation from the minimum pieces or days must be approved in advance by the Mitchell / Ultra Supplier Quality Engineer.
+The purpose of early product containment is to validate production processes for stability and capability during the start of production and prevent flow out of issues.